FHA Guidelines On Charge Offs

 - Remember that FHA Guidelines On Charge Offs state that borrowers do not have to pay off charge off accounts to qualify for a FHA Loan

-If that is the case, contact The Gustan Cho Team.
-We have no lender overlays on charge off accounts nor any lender overlays on any of the following loan programs:
+If that is the case, contact The Gustan Cho Team at Loan Cabin Inc. We have no overlays on charge off accounts nor any lender overlays on any of the following loan programs:

 - FHA Loans

 - Fannie Mae and/or Freddie Mac Conventional Loan Programs